martinspedro/SO-notes/README.md

 3. Using an yaml header, some metadata and rendering options are provided

 ## From markdown to pdf
-To ease the rendering process, two bash script are available
+To provide a rapid view of the output pdf, two bash script are available in the _scripts_ folder
 ```bash
 # Generates a pdf file from a markdown file and saves it in pdf folder
 ./md2pdf <notes.md>